Jianshui Yunnan, China Travel Guide

 Consider staying sleep over in Kunming the day before an international flight for reduced stress.

-Always allow a generous buffer for local transport or high-speed train travels to the airport.
+Always allow a generous buffer for getting around locally or high-speed train travels to the airport.

 When booking your departure from Jianshui, especially if it includes an international flight from Kunming, allow ample buffer time for any unforeseen delays.